EU Withdrawal Returns

 The two withdrawal flows

 Withdrawal mode automatically chooses one of two flows based on whether the order has shipped.
-ReturnZap re-checks the fulfillment status at the moment the customer confirms, so the correct flow is always used.

 Pre-fulfillment withdrawal (order has not shipped)